lightlace/cpp-docs.de-de/docs/c-runtime-library/reference/resetstkoflw.md

 ### <a name="description"></a>Beschreibung

-Das folgende Beispiel zeigt die empfohlene Verwendung von **_resetstkoflw** in einem Programm, in dem strukturierte Ausnahmen in C++-Ausnahmen konvertiert werden.
+Das folgende Beispiel zeigt die empfohlene Verwendung von **_resetstkoflw** in einem Programm, in dem strukturierte Ausnahmen werden in konvertiert C++ Ausnahmen.

 ### <a name="code"></a>Code